Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 K74c.
 ROTTING CORPSE
 ____
-Clinging to the bars of this otherwise empty cell is the rotting corpse of a male half-elf dressed in leather armor.
+"Clinging to the bars of this otherwise empty cell is the rotting corpse of a male half-elf dressed in leather armor."
 ____
 This cell is linked to a teleport trap in area K73.